 Promotes: Verbal Skills, Feeding Skills

-Where: Children Therapy Centre, SGH’s Therapy Unit, Child Development Unit (CDU) @ Jurong Medical Centre, Chiltern House, Little Chatterbox Speech and Language Therapy Centre, Kaleidoscope Therapy Centre Pte Ltd, BumbleBee Speech Therapy Centre, Dynamics Therapy Centre for Kids, Edunamics, Therapy Services Network, Brain Train, Learn Different, OzWorks Therapy, Rainbow Centre, Association for People with Special Needs (APSN)
+Where: Children Therapy Centre, SGH’s Therapy Unit, Child Development Unit (CDU) @ Jurong Medical Centre, Julia Gabriel Preschool (formerly Chiltern House Preschool), Little Chatterbox Speech and Language Therapy Centre, Kaleidoscope Therapy Centre Pte Ltd, BumbleBee Speech Therapy Centre, Dynamics Therapy Centre for Kids, Edunamics, Therapy Services Network, Brain Train, Learn Different, OzWorks Therapy, Rainbow Centre, Association for People with Special Needs (APSN)